Accountability

 Anti-Slavery International works at local, national and international levels to eliminate all forms of slavery around the world.
 Many of those with whom we work suffer serious harm and abuse and ensuring their protection is both an organisational and individual responsibility.

 Our Safeguarding Policies are a statement of intent that demonstrates our commitment to safeguarding those we encounter and work with from harm and abuse.
-All representatives of Anti-Slavery International have a responsibility to ensure the safety and well-being of the people that the organisation comes into contact with and to implement the policies and procedures contained within our Safeguarding Framework.
+All representatives of Anti-Slavery International have a responsibility to implement the policies and procedures contained within our Safeguarding Framework to ensure that the people that the organisation comes into contact with are not harmed through involvement in our work.
 This applies to all board members, all staff, interns and volunteers and all consultants and others who visit programmes in the name of Anti-Slavery International.

 Anti-Slavery International works with and through local partner organisations in a large number of countries.
 We recognise that effective safeguarding policies need to reflect the specific legal and cultural contexts in which our local partners are working.
-Whilst our partners are aware of the provisions of the Anti-Slavery International Safeguarding Policies, primary importance is placed on supporting partners to develop their own safeguarding policies and procedures.
+Our Safeguarding Policies set out our responsibility to agree minimum safeguarding standards with partners and to support them to implement those, and to respond to any safeguarding issues or concerns with appropriate advice and support to help the partner organisation to take effective action.

 Other policies